z1358/Awesome-Continual-Test-Time-Adaptation/README.md

 *Star the repo to show support!* ✨

 ## 📒 Overview
-This repository aims to **systematically organize** research advancements and discussions on CTTA, primarily featuring published articles in this rapidly evolving field.
+This repository systematically organizes research advancements in CTTA, primarily featuring published articles in this rapidly evolving field.
-Deep learning models have exhibited remarkable advancements in scenarios characterized by a consistent data distribution between training and test environments.
-However, the deployment of machine perception systems in the real world frequently exposes them to non-stationary and constantly changing environments.
-When such phenomena occur (e.g., unexpected domain shifts over time), these models are prone to severe performance degradation.
-Consequently, the development of techniques for continual adaptation during the unsupervised deployment phase is essential for enhancing the reliability of machine perception systems.
+Deep learning models often struggle when deployed in real-world settings with non-stationary environments.
+Developing techniques for continual adaptation during unsupervised deployment is essential for reliable machine perception systems.
 This repo serves as a **community-driven hub** for:
 - 📈 **Tracking progress**: Documenting the evolution of CTTA methods through a chronological timeline.
 - 🔍 **Organizing approaches**: Categorizing methods by technical approaches.
 - 👏 **Fostering collaboration**: Encouraging open discussions and contributions.